 Shouldn't happen once.

-Kate Stalin was an atrocity.
+Kate Steining was an atrocity.

 It's happening more than Fox is the only news channel that talks about it.

-Uh we'll debate all the issues of the week.
+We'll debate all the issues of the week.

-Cayley Mackinani, Jeff Lord will join us.
+Kayleigh McEnany, Jeff Lord will join us.

-A lot of your calls Also coming up.
+A lot of your calls also coming up.

-Coming up next, our final news roundup and information overload hour.
+Coming up next, our final news roundup, an information overload hour.

-We want uh total freedom of the press.
+We want total freedom of the press.

 That's very important to me.